Growtopia-Resprite-Project/GTRP-client/readme.md

 # Growtopia Resprite Project Client

 The Growtopia Resprite Project Client is a pseudoclient that manages and cotrols all GTRP resprites.
-It can load all valid resprites, as well as manage `cache` resprite difficulties.

 GTRP Client currently only supports Windows.